ether-edge/ether-edge/docs/docs/operate/deploy/rootchain-config.md

 Before deploying validator nodes on the Edge-powered chain, we need to ensure that the validators have sufficient funds on the rootchain network.
 It's crucial to have enough funds in the validator account, as they need to cover the gas fees associated with their transactions on the rootchain.

-To fund the validators' accounts on the rootchain, we use the `polygon-edge rootchain fund` command.
+To fund the validators' accounts on the rootchain, we use the `ether-edge rootchain fund` command.
 When executed with the appropriate flags, it will:

 1. Retrieve the validator account from the secrets manager.
 2. Send a transaction to fund the validator account on the rootchain with a value of 10,000 $token (the network's native token).